Unity Books

 Couldn't load pickup availability

-'A real game-changer'- Economist
+"A real game-changer."--The Economist

-Walk into any Western museum today and you will see the curated spoils of Empire.
+Walk into any western museum today and you will see the curated spoils of Empire.
 They sit behind plate glass: dignified, tastefully lit.
-Accompanying pieces of card offer a name, date and place of origin.
+Accompanying pieces of card offer a name, date, and place of origin.
 They do not mention that the objects are all stolen.

-Few artefacts embody this history of rapacious and extractive colonialism better than the Benin Bronzes - a collection of thousands of metal plaques and sculptures depicting the history of the Royal Court of the Obas of Benin City, Nigeria.
-Pillaged during a British naval attack in 1897, the loot was passed on to Queen Victoria, the British Museum and countless private collections.
+Few artifacts embody this history of rapacious and extractive colonialism better than the Benin Bronzes--a collection of thousands of metal plaques and sculptures depicting the history of the Royal Court of the Obas of Benin City, Nigeria.
+Pillaged during a British naval attack in 1897, the loot was passed on to Queen Victoria, the British Museum, and countless private collections.

 Materials